Services

 IP Calculation

 The IP for a service is calculated from the repository’s network ID and the service’s slot.
 The network ID is split across the second, third, and fourth octets of a 127.x.y.z loopback address.
-Each service gets an offset of slot + 2 (offsets 0 and 1 are reserved).
+Services start at offset 2:

 Example for network ID 2816 (0x0B00), base address 127.0.11.0: